 In a lot of countries, the tax system suffers from corrupt practices.
 It lowers tax revenues and limits the possibilities of the government to meet its obligations.
-96 Corruption also has negative economic consequences.
+Corruption also has negative economic consequences.
 It leads to capital flight and to the expenditures of scarce public funds to unprofitable prestige projects, instead of to more necessary types of infrastructure such as schools, hospitals and drinking water supplies.
 It also hinders the development of markets and disturbs free competition.
 In addition, corruption leads to large scale plundering of natural resources, such as wood, gemstones and minerals.
 Large scale, strongly polluting projects are given free rein in a climate of corruption and they often mean public money ends up in private hands.
-97

 Furthermore, corruption has significant negative consequences on the political, social and environmental fields.
 On the political field, corruption forms a large obstacle when developing the rule of law.
 Government representatives lose their legitimacy when many abuse their office for personal gain.
 It also undermines the faith of the people in the political system, which leads to frustration and apathy.
 It clears the way for leaders, whether chosen democratically or not, to appropriate national assets for themselves without supervision.
 And if corruption is the norm, honest and capable civilians will leave the country.
-98

 The Transparency International (TI) Corruption Perceptions Index shows that corruption mainly occurs in southern, poorer countries.
 But TI emphasises that for corruption, two parties are involved, the payer as well as the receiver of the bribes.
 According to the TI Bribe Payers Index, companies from China and Russia are most inclined to pay bribes, but also companies from OECD-countries like Italy and France have a poor reputation in that respect.
-According to TI, corruption occurs mostly in the construction industry (including public work and real estate).
-99
+According to TI, corruption occurs mostly in the construction industry (including public works and real estate).
+In the Netherlands, the Dutch National Bank (DNB) investigated corruption risks at Dutch banks and insurers.
+The DNB found out that corruption risks, both connected to internal operations as to clients and investee companies, are sufficiently identified, but are not adequately dealed with.

-Lobbying practices are in line with corruption.
-Although lobbying as such cannot be regarded as corruption per se, sometimes lobbyists will go as far in their striving to influence legislators and regulators that it could almost be considered as corruption.
+Lobbying practices can have similar effects as corruption.
+Although lobbying as such cannot be regarded as corruption per se, sometimes lobbyists will go as far in striving to influence legislators and regulators that it could almost be considered as corruption.
 The influence of the corporate world on the development of international norms is often large and forms an important ground for legislation being behind on certain fields.
 On the one hand, public institutions have formulated clear rules for their employees to which they must comply in order to prevent bribery and influence.
-On the other hand the participation of social and commercial organisations in the decision-making process is far from being transparent.
+On the other hand the participation of social and commercial organisations in the decision-making process is far from transparent.
 Since the mid-nineties, Canada and the US have mainly been active in providing more clarity in this respect.
 That is why in these countries, organisations are now obliged to register when they participate in the decision-making process.
 Organisations that register themselves can therefore make it clear that they work in a transparent and legitimate way.